ecrc/girih/README.md

 #### Installation & compilation
-Use make.inc file (at the root directory) to set the Makefile variables to the desired compiler binaries and flags.
-The maim arguments that can be passed to the make command:
+Use conf/make.conf file to set the Makefile variables to the desired compiler binaries and flags.
+The main arguments that can be passed to the make command:
   DP: Used to specify the precision of the build (DP=1 for double and DP=0 for single precision).